mbiemann/mbiemann/README.md

 ## Let's keep in touch

-Check out some of my professional and personal public virtual places
+Check out some of my professional and personal public virtual places:

 - [Website](http://mbiemann.com) 🕸️
 - [GitHub](https://github.com/mbiemann) :octocat: 👈 *you are here* 🪧